ligonteaching/EEP153_Materials/README.md

 classmates in two main ways, and being evaluated yourself in three.

-<a id="orgc4461fb"></a>
+<a id="org5a75dbc"></a>

 ### Team evaluations

-Everyone will evaluate every team according to several criteria:
+Everyone will evaluate every team according to several criteria.
+For example,

 1. Code

     1. Did code work as intended?
-    2. How elegant was the team's code?
+    2. How elegant was the team&rsquo;s code?
     3. How ambitious were design goals?
     4. How completely were design goals met?